Introduction: Background and issues for cat owners

 A. Installation of suitable scratching posts

-You should also consider the location of these scratching posts.
-They should be strategically placed near resting areas or in places where the cat likes to observe its surroundings.
-So, by placing these accessories in key locations, you increase the chances that your feline will adopt and use them on a regular basis.
+The choice of a scratching post should also take into account its location.
+Scratching posts should be placed in strategic areas, close to resting areas or places where cats like to observe their surroundings.
+This will increase the likelihood that your pet will adopt and regularly use these accessories.
 To find out more about the specific needs of cats, read our article on the top 10 pedigree cats.

 B. Designing areas dedicated to scratching

-You also need to think about the lighting and decoration of these areas.
-A pleasant atmosphere, with soft lighting and soothing colors, can make these areas even more attractive to your companion.
-By enhancing these areas, you can transform the act of scratching into a rewarding rather than destructive activity.
+It’s important to think about the lighting and decoration of these areas.
+A warm atmosphere with soft lighting and soothing colors will make these areas even more attractive to your companion.
+The aim is to transform the act of scratching into a rewarding activity, making these areas both stimulating and relaxing for the cat.

 C. The importance of accessory rotation